Pack3tL0ss/ConsolePi/README.md

 **4. Manual Installation**

-Manual installation instructions are incomplete at the moment
+Manual installation instructions are incomplete at the moment and will probably remain that way.
+Focus has been on automating the install.

 For the brave or curious...
 Instructions on how to manually install can be found [here](readme_content/ConsolePi - Manual Installation.md).